Open for work

-My work has recently involved leading international companies in highly regulated industries like telecom, medtech, and manufacturing.
+My work has recently involved tier 1 companies arround the world, including creation of core IoT services being deployed today.
 These engagements and my past ventures in the media have repeatedly led to positive business results, outstanding user feedback, and international recognition in the fields of design, journalism, and statistics.

 I have met exceptional people along this journey, many of them contributing in immeasurable ways: giving me opportunities to prove myself, mentoring me out of foolish mistakes, trusting me to lead our joint initiatives.
 Likewise, I support the up-and-coming talent, also sharing my experience through writing, lectures, and workshops.

 When I am not climbing, mountain-biking or slacklining, I like to spend time tinkering with electronics, building Legos, making anything with my hands.
 I will also gladly share a cup of good coffee or prepare a home-cooked meal that brings us together for a chat.

 I currently reside in Ljubljana, Slovenia's capital city, together with my partner Katja, daughter Mila, and our cats Črka & Pika.

 I feel most comfortable dedicating myself to one or two high-impact initiatives at a time, often for years.
 I relish delayed gratification that comes with profound insight and challenging the status quo.

 I seldom know exactly where I am going.
 Where is the fun in being sure about everything?
 I venture into the unknown step-by-step, taking controlled risks, accumulating successes along the way.